discord-voice/discord-voice/docs/general/welcome.md

 ⚠️ Note: The returned value should be a number or the default value (`Math.floor(Math.random() * 10) + 1`) will be used.

-# XP Amount To Add
+# Xp Amount To Add

 ```js
 client.voiceManager.updateConfig(message.guild.id, {